Are any types of cigarettes safe to smoke?

 Even herbal cigarettes that do not contain tobacco give off tar, particulates, and carbon monoxide and are dangerous to your health.

-What about menthol cigarettes, aren’t they safer?
+What about menthol cigarettes – aren’t they safer?

 Menthol cigarettes are not safer than unflavored cigarettes.
 In fact, they might even be more dangerous.
 These cigarettes tend to be “easier” to smoke – the added menthol produces a cooling sensation in the throat when the smoke is inhaled.
 It lessens the cough reflex and covers the dry feeling in the throat that smokers often have.
 People who smoke menthol cigarettes can inhale deeper and hold the smoke in longer.

-About one-fourth (27%) of all cigarettes sold in the United States are flavored with menthol.
+Nearly one-third (32%) of all cigarettes sold in the United States are flavored with menthol.
 These cigarettes are most popular among children, teens, African-Americans, Hispanics, and smokers in other minority groups.

 Studies have shown that people who smoke menthol cigarettes are less likely to try to quit and are less likely to succeed when they do try.
 At least one researcher proposed that menthol smokers might want to switch to non-menthol cigarettes before they quit to improve their chances of quitting smoking.